 Silvester Van Koten, Ph.D.

+Course Description: Energy is a basic necessity of daily life and a vital input to industry in any society around the world.
+Energy also plays a central role in climate policy and geopolitics.
+The course, taking mostly the viewpoint of economic markets and economic regulation, aims at giving the student knowledge about various topics related to the energy system.
+The main focus will be on supply side of the market, targeting the main properties of the fossil and renewable energy sources.
+While the economics (supply, demand & pricing) is the main focus, special attention is also given to the security and strategic value of the different energy sources.
 Part of the course gives a broad background of knowledge on energy topics and issues.
-The other part uses economic tools and mathematical models to better understand the economic logic of energy.
-Such economic tools provide a way to systemize the abundance of information available on energy.
-This also helps to understand and appraise present policies regarding energy.
-Though our scope is general, attention is paid to some of the local settings for the EU, the Caucasus, Ukraine, Central Asia, and Russia.
+The other part uses economic tools and (relatively simple) mathematical models to better understand the economic logic of energy.
+Such economic tools provide a way to systemize the (abundance of) information available on energy nowadays.
+This also helps to understand and appraise the present policies regarding energy.
+While to focus is more general, attention is paid to some of the local settings for the EU, USA, the Caucasus, Ukraine, and Central-Asia.

 Environmental Economics